cuongdcdev/AddQuickACF/readme.txt

    This dead simple plugin makes AddQuickTags supports working with ACF Option page.

-   It's add all custom Quick Tags in Text mode  of ACF's WYSISYG Editor.
+   It's add all your custom Quick Tags in the Text mode of ACF's WYSISYG Editor.

 == Installation ==